awsdocs/amazon-cloudwatch-user-guide/doc_source/install-CloudWatch-Agent-commandline-fleet.md

 ## \(Installing on an EC2 Instance\) Attaching an IAM Role<a name="install-CloudWatch-Agent-iam_permissions-first"></a>

 To enable the CloudWatch agent to send data from the instance, you must attach an IAM role to the instance\.
-The role to attach is **CloudWatchAgentServerRole**\.
+The role to attach is **CloudWatchAgentServerPolicy**\.

 For more information on attaching an IAM role to an instance, see [Attaching an IAM Role to an Instance](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/iam-roles-for-amazon-ec2.html#attach-iam-role) in the *Amazon EC2 User Guide for Windows Instances*\.